afshinamighi/Courses/DataAnonymization/exercises.md

 # Personal Data Minimization:

 ## Introduction:
-This document presents basic concepts and simple exercises to practice foundations of personal data minimization.
+This document presents basic concepts and hands on exercises to practice foundations of personal data minimization.

 ## Basic Concepts: